iomesh/docs/docs/basic-concepts/basic-concepts.md

 [**Persistent Volume Claim**](https://kubernetes.io/docs/concepts/storage/persistent-volumes/)

-PersistentVolumeClaim (PVC) expresses a user request for storage.
-Conceptually similar to a pod, a pod consumes node resources, while a PVC consumes PV resources; a Pod can request a specific amount of resources like CPU and memory, and similarly a PVC can request a specific size of storage and access mode
+A request for storage by a user.
+Conceptually similar to a pod, a pod consumes node resources while a PVC consumes PV resources; a pod can request a specific amount of resources like CPU and memory, and similarly a PVC can request a specific size of storage and access mode.

 [**Volume Snapshot**](https://kubernetes.io/docs/concepts/storage/volume-snapshots/)